SpongePowered/SpongeDocs/source/about/faq.rst

 The Bukkit project halted further development of their API and server modification.
 Shortly thereafter, one of the contributors to Bukkit sent a DMCA takedown notice to stop further distribution of CraftBukkit.
 He was within his legal right.
 Downloads, as well as source code, for CraftBukkit and its derivatives (such as Spigot and Cauldron) are no longer publicly available.

-What Happened to the Granite implementation?
+What Happened to the Granite Implementation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The developers of Granite have joined the Sponge project, and Granite was renamed SpongeVanilla.
 It is now an officially supported Sponge API implementation, developed in parallel with Sponge coremod.